 Controversies are a part of history.
 Explore the biggest scandals linked to William F. Buckley Jr..

-In 1954, William F. Buckley Jr. co-authored the book 'McCarthy and His Enemies' with his brother-in-law L. Brent Bozell Jr., defending Senator Joseph McCarthy.
+In 1954, William F. Buckley Jr. co-authored the book "McCarthy and His Enemies" with his brother-in-law L. Brent Bozell Jr., defending Senator Joseph McCarthy's actions against communism.

-In 1957, Robert Welch began to express doubts about President Eisenhower's loyalties, leading to disagreements with Buckley on the reasons for the United States' perceived failure in the early years of the Cold War.
+In 1957, Robert Welch expressed doubts about President Eisenhower's loyalties, leading to disagreements with Buckley about the reasons for the United States' perceived failure in the Cold War's early years.

-In November 1958, Robert Welch sent Buckley and other associates copies of his unpublished manuscript "The Politician", accusing President Eisenhower of involvement in a communist conspiracy.
-Buckley, upon returning the manuscript, found the allegations to be "curiously—almost pathetically optimistic."
+In November 1958, Robert Welch sent William F. Buckley Jr. and other associates copies of his unpublished manuscript "The Politician", which accused President Eisenhower and some of his appointees of involvement in a communist conspiracy.
+Buckley commented that the allegations were "curiously—almost pathetically optimistic."

-In 1958, William F. Buckley Jr. linked his usage of the word advancement to its usage in the name NAACP, saying that the "call for the 'advancement' of colored people presupposes they are behind.
-Which they were, in 1958, by any standards of measurement."
+In 1958, William F. Buckley Jr. linked his use of the word "advancement" to its usage in the name NAACP, arguing that the "call for the 'advancement' of colored people presupposes they are behind", which he believed was the case at the time by any standard of measurement.

 In 1961, when asked when Africans would be ready for self-government, William F. Buckley Jr. replied, "When they stop eating each other".

-In 1962, Edgar Smith, sentenced to death for murder, began corresponding with Buckley from death row, leading Buckley to doubt Smith's guilt.
+In 1962, Edgar Smith, sentenced to death for murder, began a correspondence with Buckley from death row, leading Buckley to doubt Smith's guilt.

-In 1962, William F. Buckley Jr. denounced Robert W. Welch Jr. and the John Birch Society as "far removed from common sense" in National Review, urging the Republican Party to purge itself of Welch's influence.
+In 1962, William F. Buckley Jr. denounced Robert W. Welch Jr. and the John Birch Society in National Review, urging the Republican Party to purge itself of Welch's influence.

 In 1965, Buckley ran for mayor of New York City as the candidate for the new Conservative Party.
-He tried to take votes away from the relatively liberal Republican candidate and fellow Yale alumnus John Lindsay.
-He did not expect to win.
+He ran to restore momentum to the conservative cause and used an unusual campaign style.

-In 1968, Buckley appeared in a series of televised debates with Gore Vidal during the Republican National Convention in Miami and the Democratic National Convention in Chicago.
+In 1968, despite prior animosity, Buckley appeared in a series of televised debates with Gore Vidal during the Republican National Convention in Miami and the Democratic National Convention in Chicago.

-In August 1969, President Nixon proposed and later attempted to enact the Family Assistance Plan (FAP), welfare legislation that would establish a national income floor of $1,600 per year for a family of four.
+In August 1969, Nixon proposed the Family Assistance Plan (FAP), welfare legislation that would establish a national income floor of $1,600 per year for a family of four.

-In the August 1969 issue, Esquire magazine published Buckley's essay "On Experiencing Gore Vidal", continuing the feud between the two.
+In the August 1969 issue of Esquire magazine, Buckley's essay "On Experiencing Gore Vidal" was published as part of a commissioned series on the incident between the two.

 In July 1971, Buckley assembled a group of conservatives to discuss some of Richard Nixon's domestic and foreign policies that the group opposed.

-On July 28, 1971, The Manhattan Twelve published a letter announcing that they would no longer support President Nixon due to their opposition to his domestic and foreign policies.
+On July 28, 1971, a group of conservatives, including Buckley, published a letter announcing that they no longer supported the Nixon Administration due to its domestic and foreign policies.

 In 1971, William F. Buckley Jr. debated Betty Friedan on the topic of abortion.

-In 1973, William F. Buckley Jr. supported the military dictatorship of General Augusto Pinochet, who led the coup that overthrew Chilean president Salvador Allende's democratically elected Marxist government.
-Buckley called Allende "a president who was defiling the Chilean constitution and waving proudly the banner of his friend and idol, Fidel Castro."
+In 1973, William F. Buckley Jr. supported the military dictatorship of General Augusto Pinochet, who overthrew Chilean president Salvador Allende's democratically elected Marxist government.
+Buckley referred to Allende as "a president who was defiling the Chilean constitution and waving proudly the banner of his friend and idol, Fidel Castro."

 In 1976, five years after being released from prison, Edgar Smith attempted to murder another woman in San Diego, California.
-He was sentenced to life in prison and admitted he murdered Zielinski.
+He was sentenced to life in prison and admitted to also murdering Zielinski.
 Buckley expressed regret at having believed and supported Smith.

 In January 1978, Buckley resigned from the board of directors of Amnesty International USA in protest over the organization's stance against capital punishment as expressed in its Stockholm Declaration of 1977.

-In 1981, another agreement was reached with the SEC (Securities and Exchange Commission) regarding Starr Broadcasting Group, following the initial settlement in 1979.
+In 1981, there was another agreement with the SEC regarding Starr Broadcasting Group.

-In 1988, Buckley organized a committee to campaign against U.S. Senator Lowell Weicker, a liberal Republican, and endorsed Weicker's Democratic opponent, Connecticut Attorney General Joseph Lieberman.
+In 1988, Buckley organized a committee to campaign against U.S. Senator Lowell Weicker, a liberal Republican, and endorsed Weicker's Democratic opponent, Joseph Lieberman.

-In 1991, William F. Buckley Jr. wrote a 40,000-word article criticizing Pat Buchanan, accusing him of anti-Semitism but concluding that Buchanan was not an anti-Semite, though he had said some anti-Semitic things.
+In 1991, William F. Buckley Jr. authored a 40,000-word article criticizing Pat Buchanan, accusing him of anti-Semitism based on Buchanan's statements and actions.
+While Buckley concluded that Buchanan was not an anti-Semite, he acknowledged that Buchanan had made anti-Semitic remarks.

-In 2004, William F. Buckley Jr. told The New York Times Magazine that if his proposed AIDS protocol had been accepted in 1986, many who caught the infection unguardedly would be alive.
+In 2004, William F. Buckley Jr. reflected on his earlier proposal for AIDS protocols in The New York Times Magazine, asserting that if the protocol had been accepted, many who caught the infection unguardedly would still be alive and estimated that over a million lives could have been saved.

-In 2012, political consultant Stuart Stevens criticized Buckley, arguing that beneath his eloquence lay the same ugliness and bigotry associated with Trumpism.
+In 2012, political consultant Stuart Stevens criticized Buckley, suggesting that beneath his eloquent language, Buckley harbored the same bigotry associated with Trumpism.

 The United States of America is a federal republic located...